This post contains amazon affiliate links.

 Add ghee, hing and garlic generously as these three ingredients are real taste enhancer in case of dal tadka.

-Dal Tadka which we get in dhaba or restaurants is made with a mixture of toor dal, moong dal, and masoor dal.
-Sometimes chana dal is mixed for a thicker consistency.
+Dal Tadka which we get in dhaba or restaurants is made with a mixture of toor dal (pigeon pea lentils), moong dal (yellow moong bean or dehusked green gram lentils), and masoor dal (Red lentils).
+Sometimes chana dal (Bengal gram lentils) is mixed for a thicker consistency.
 Basically, it’s a combination of these three types of dal.

 This is a popular dish in the Northern part of India, especially in dhaba or roadside restaurants, you will get the best of the dal tadka.